devravager/Trick-privacy-policy-/README.md

 You may not:

-Copy, decompile, modify, or reverse engineer Trick or any of its features.
+Copy, decompile, modify, or reverse engineer Vortex or any of its features.

 Extract the source code or attempt to create derivative versions of the bot.